 You can do a lot of research on a company before choosing them to represent you.
 What do their ads look like?
 IS that how you would like to see your property represented?
 How long does it take for them to place a tenant?
 How thorough are their background checks?
 How do they answer the phone?
 How will they screen tenants?
 Are the professional?
 There are lots of things you will want to ask about a property manager before hiring them.
 Make sure they hold the proper licenses and meet all of the requirements to legally manage your property.

-A few things you’ll want to check out before enlisting the service of a property manager in Upstate include:
+A few things you’ll want to check out before enlisting the service of a property manager in South Carolina include: